- A buyer persona is a semi-fictional representation of one of your target audiences.

 - Biggest frustration: Mary needs her team to up their game when it comes to a structured, efficient, reliable process while achieving greater scale.

-Mary manages a team of in-house digital marketers and agency partners.
+Mary manages an in-house digital marketing team with support from agency partners.
 She won’t be using the tool herself, but she pays attention to what her team members need and she’s been noticing they’re struggling with automation, coordination, scheduling, scalability, and reporting.
 Mary isn’t worried about budget, but practicality and scalability are top priorities.

 To that end, she wants everyone on her team to use the same tools whenever possible.
 That means the solution must be flexible enough to meet a variety of needs, and user-friendly enough to quickly onboard everybody.